aliemteam/aliemcards/cards/head-ct-in-trauma/card.md

 GCS 15 and loss of consciousness in the setting of trauma and:
 -   Headache
 -   Vomiting
--   Age &gt; 60 years,
+-   Age &gt; 60 years
--   Drugs/ EtOH
+-   Drugs or alcohol
 -   Short term memory deficit
 -   Visible trauma above clavicles
 -   Seizure